survivejs/webpack-book/manuscript/optimizing_build/03_setting_environment_variables.md

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
 You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.

-## Choosing Which Module to Use Based on Environment
+## Choosing Which Module to Use Based on the Environment

 The techniques discussed in this chapter can be useful for choosing entire modules depending on the environment.
 As seen above, `DefinePlugin` based splitting allows us to choose which branch of code to use and which to discard.
 This idea can be used to implement branching on module level.
 Consider the file structure below: